Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Matchup vs. Kansas City

-- The 308.6 yards per game the Chiefs are conceding through the air makes them the NFL's 29th-ranked pass defense.
+- The Chiefs have the NFL's 29th-ranked pass defense this season, allowing 308.6 yards per game through the air.

-- With 10 passing TDs allowed this year, the Chiefs defense is ranked 21st in the NFL.
+- The Chiefs have allowed 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- In last week's outing against the Saints, McLaurin was targeted 11 times, picking up 46 yards on four receptions.
+- McLaurin put together a 46-yard performance against the Saints last week on four catches while being targeted 11 times.

-- McLaurin has 14 receptions (on 31 targets) for 231 yards and two touchdowns over his last three games, averaging 77.0 yards per game.
+- McLaurin has also tacked on 231 yards on 14 grabs and two touchdowns during his last three games.
+He was targeted 31 times and averaged 77.0 receiving yards per game.

 McLaurin's Washington Teammates